 Selected Studies in Education: Session 2: each student selects two education theory options from among a number available.
 While some deal with the separate disciplines of psychology, sociology and philosophy, others may draw material from more than one.
 In any particular year, the options offered depend on staff available and, to some extent, on student demand.
-Topics include: Computer Assisted Instruction, The Taliented Child, Learning Disabilities, Social Trends and Problems, Sociology of the School and Classroom, Methodology for Criticism, Ethical Theory and Moral Education, Science and Religion in Education
+Topics include: computer assisted instruction, the tatented child, learning disabilities, social trends and problems, sociology of the school and classroom, methodology for criticism, ethical theory and moral education, science and religion in education.

-58.011 Curriculum and Instruction
+58.011 Curriculum and Instruction S1 L2T51⁄2 S2 L2T6